johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > There should be equal voltages between all three terminals going to the motor.

             > If the VFD is not providing power to the motor when pressing the start button then check that the VFD is getting a run signal when perssing the start button.
             > If no signal, skip to the section [When not moving for lack of signal](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#when-not-moving-for-lack-of-signal)
             >
+            > If VFD is getting signal and seems to be working, skip to the section []()
+            >
+            >
             > If motor power comes from a contactor:
             > Check that there is power voltage between all three supply side terminals of the contactor.
             > Check if contactors are getting signal voltage across the contactor's coil when pressing the start button on the machine.